Preventing Falls and Fractures

 The good news is that it's not too late to protect yourself.
 Even if you already have thin bones or have already suffered a fracture, you can take the following steps to prevent future breaks.

 - Get your bones tested.
 One of the keys to avoiding fractures is understanding your risk.
 A simple bone density scan can gauge the strength of your bones and help your doctor plan a strategy for protecting them.
-The National Osteoporosis Foundation recommends bone density scans for all women 65 and over, all postmenopausal women at high risk for osteoporosis, and all men and women over the age of 50 who have already fractured a bone.
+The National Osteoporosis Foundation recommends bone density scans for all women 65 and over, all postmenopausal women at high risk for osteoporosis, men 70 and older, and all men and women over the age of 50 who have already fractured a bone.

 - Compare prices.
 The $300 price tag for a typical X-ray scan once kept many women away from testing, but that barrier has fallen.
 Medicare began covering tests in 1998, allowing most women 65 and over to get screened at little cost.
-Cuts in Medicare reimbursements in 2007, however, have led to concerns that many people at risk may not be getting tested.
+Cuts in Medicare reimbursements since 2007, however, have led to concerns that many people at risk may not be getting tested.
 Many doctors have portable ultrasound scanners that gauge bone strength in mere seconds, at a fraction of the cost of an X-ray.
 The scanners can detect women at risk for osteoporosis, but only a follow-up test with standard (and more sensitive) X-rays can seal the diagnosis.